 New Mexico opted to expand Medicaid under the ACA, providing coverage for all legal residents with household incomes up to 138 percent of poverty.
-Total enrollment in the program has grown by 57 percent since the end of 2013, but the Kaiser Family Foundation estimates that there are still more than 109,000 uninsured New Mexico residents who are eligible for Medicaid.
-That’s 47 percent of the state’s total uninsured population.
+Total enrollment in the program grew by 66 percent from the end of 2013 to July 2016.

 Accepting Medicaid expansion

 Before 2014, Medicaid was generally only available for the aged, blind, disabled, pregnant women, children, and some low-income parents.
 But the expanded guidelines provide coverage for everyone with household incomes up to 133 percent of poverty (138 percent counting the five percent income disregard).

 On January 9, 2013, Governor Susana Martinez announced that New Mexico would participate in Medicaid expansion, describing expansion as “what is best for New Mexicans.”
 At the time, Martinez was only the second Republican governor to accept Medicaid expansion.
 By the fall of 2014, a total of nine Republican governors had agreed to expand Medicaid.

 New Mexico’s Medicaid program was renamed Centennial Care starting January 1, 2014.
 It includes four managed care organizations (MCOs): physical health, behavioral/mental health, long term care, and community benefits.
 Most of the previously-enrolled members of New Mexico Medicaid were eligible to remain covered under Centennial Care, but the newly expanded guidelines meant that many more people were also eligible to join the program in 2014.